 Gov. Kemp Requests $100 Million in State Funds to Combat COVID-19

-Atlanta, GA – This afternoon, Governor Brian P. Kemp sent a letter to Speaker of the House David Ralston and Lieutenant Governor Geoff Duncan, requesting $100 million be drawn from the Revenue Shortfall Reserve (RSR) to combat the spread of COVID-19.
+Atlanta, GA – On March 11th, Governor Brian P. Kemp sent a letter to Speaker of the House David Ralston and Lieutenant Governor Geoff Duncan, requesting $100 million be drawn from the Revenue Shortfall Reserve (RSR) to combat the spread of COVID-19.
 Governor Kemp also notified Representative Terry England (R - Auburn), Chairman of the House Appropriations Committee; and Senator Jack Hill (R - Reidsville), Chairman of the Senate Appropriations Committee, via a separate letter of this request.